 A Selective Catalytic Reduction system (SCR) reduces NOx emissions by combining exhaust gases with the reductant AdBlue (a type of urea) and passing it over a catalyst.
 IPU's SCR can reduce NOx emissions by 99.8%.Find out more

-A diesel particulate filter (DPF) is an aftertreatment device that acts as a physical barrier that removes particulate matter from the exhaust stream.
+IPU’s diesel particulate filters for gensets (otherwise known as DPFs) are aftertreatment devices that act as a physical barrier removing particulate matter from the exhaust stream.

 IPU’s Diesel Particulate Filters can reduce particulate matter by 95% and offer greater particulate trapping and storage capacity than other filters.

 The visible reduction in particulate matter thanks to IPU’s DPF is clear to see.
 If you’d like to experience this reduction in action, register your interest to attend one of IPU’s Emissions Solutions demo days here.